denten-books/plain-text/2-device.md

 It is at this time that the formalist concept of technique begins to remove the idea of literary production from its affective, intimate, and irreproducible contexts.
-The emphasis on craft over art implies primarily a change in the artist's relationship to the modes of artistic production.
+The emphasis on craft over art implies primarily a change in the artist's relationship to modes of artistic production.
 Where the artistic genius is unique, craft carries with it a model of inheritance.
 Where genius is born, technique is shared.
 Where the artist labors alone, the craftsman learns a trade in a workshop, as part of a collective.
-In a more abstracted sense, we can view the turn to technique as a rejection of Schopenhauer's aesthetics, which emphasised individual creative genius reaching "beyond the objects which actually present themselves" towards the transcendent ideal [@schopenhauer_world_1906, 249].
+In a more abstracted sense, we can view the turn to technique as a rejection of Schopenhauer's aesthetics, which emphasised individual creative genius reaching "beyond the objects which actually present themselves" towards the transcendent ideal [@schopenhauer_world_1906, 249 and 217-346].
 Formalism dispels the illusion of creation, orienting the artist towards discovery through craft and technique.
 In his "Art as Device," Shklovsky writes:

 > The work of poetic schools amounts to the aggregation and the discovery of
 > new devices/techniques [*priem*] for the arrangement and the processing of